 Canine teeth are the third teeth from the center of your mouth.
 Sharp-tipped and longer than adjacent teeth, they play an important role in chewing and tearing food.
 Their visible location at the front of the mouth means that they are also prominent in your smile.

-Bethesda and Washington, DC patients may require canine exposures if one or more of their canine teeth have not emerged properly from their gums.
+Patients may require canine exposures if one or more of their canine teeth have not emerged properly from their gums.
 Dr. Israel Puterman conducts the surgery to help patients achieve a more cosmetically appealing appearance as well as to improve their comfort while eating.
 Without receiving care for these impacted teeth, it is also possible for patients to experience problems with the alignment of nearby teeth, discomfort, pain, or even loss of adjacent teeth.

 The Purpose of Canine Exposures